Azure/toketi-iothub-to-cassandra/README.md

 IoT messages.
 Messages can be filtered and mapped to **multiple keyspaces and tables**.
 New tables can be added through the configuration, or at runtime using the included web service.

-# How to test the service in 5 minutes
+# How to test the connector in 5 minutes

 1. [Install Docker](https://docs.docker.com/engine/installation/)
 2. [Create an Azure IoT Hub](https://ms.portal.azure.com/#create/Microsoft.IotHub)